 - Best practices for overcoming typical bathroom ADA accessibility issues

-This will be the final webinar event in Conn Maciel Carey’s 2016 OSHA Webinar Series.
-Plan to join us in 2017 for a new series of monthly, complimentary OSHA webinars.
-Look out for the announcement about the 2017 OSHA Webinar Series coming soon.
+This was the final webinar event in Conn Maciel Carey’s 2016 OSHA Webinar Series.
+Plan to join us for future OSHA webinars in our annual series of monthly, complimentary OSHA webinars.